KannonZenetism/zenetism-field-physics/the-zenetist-canon/ethical-praxis/veganism-ahimsa-and-the-tragedy-of-embodied-hunger.md

 ## Health, Constraint, and Practicality

-Health objections must be addressed without exaggeration.
+Health objections should be addressed without allowing them to become a permanent defense of unnecessary slaughter.

-Zenetism does not require a person to violate real medical constraint.
+Zenetism does not pretend every body, circumstance, economy, or access-field is identical.

-It does not demand impossible purity from bodies living amid poverty, disability, illness, limited access, family constraint, or survival pressure.
+But this entry is concerned with the ordinary civilizational condition in which alternatives exist and animal consumption continues through appetite, habit, convenience, preference, culture, or inherited assumption.

-The centropic path is not cruelty toward the constrained.
+Where sufficient alternatives exist, the question is not whether animal consumption has been normalized.

-However, where sufficient alternatives exist, the health objection becomes a question of planning, knowledge, supplementation, access, and responsible care rather than a permanent defense of unnecessary slaughter.
+The question is whether it remains necessary.

 Everything is not about human preference alone.

-Sometimes a being must give up what is desired for the sake of another.
+Sometimes desire must yield to reverence.

-Sometimes appetite must yield to reverence.
+Sometimes appetite must yield to another being's life.

 Sometimes tradition must yield to recognition.

-Sometimes convenience must yield to the life of the one who would otherwise be consumed.
+Sometimes convenience must yield to Ahimsa.

-A person who genuinely cannot avoid animal consumption occupies a different constraint-field than a person who can avoid it but refuses because the alternative is inconvenient or less pleasurable.
+The centropic path distinguishes necessity from preference.

-Zenetism distinguishes constraint from preference.
+It distinguishes survival from appetite.

-It distinguishes necessity from appetite.
+It distinguishes embodied constraint from defended consumption.

-It distinguishes survival from indulgence.
+Where animal consumption is unnecessary, appeals to health, habit, or practicality should not be used to make another being's death disappear from view.

 ---